dloez/tag-track/README.md

 # Tag Track
-Tag track is a version bump calculator and tracker that uses git tags with (semantic versions)[https://semver.org] and (conventional commits)[https://www.conventionalcommits.org/en/v1.0.0] to calculate the required bump.
+Tag track is a version bump calculator and tracker that uses git tags with [semantic versions](https://semver.org) and [conventional commits](https://www.conventionalcommits.org/en/v1.0.0) to calculate the bump.
 Tag track has been designed with the following key points:
 - Language agnostic.
-By using git tags to get the current version Tag track does not require any language integration.
-All projects that uses git can use Tag track.
+By using git tags to get the current version Tag Track does not require any language integration.
+All projects that uses git can use Tag Track.
 - Usable in CI environments.
-Tag track can rely in other sources to get the git history information required to work, such as the usage of REST API like the one provided by GitHub.
-This makes Tag track work even in environments where the git history is partially available like in CI environments.
+Tag Track can rely in other sources to get the git history information required to work, such as the usage of REST API like the one provided by GitHub.
+This makes Tag Track work even in environments where the git history is partially available like in CI environments.
 - Simple.
-All you need to do to run Tag track is download a prebuilt binary and run it.
+All you need to do to run Tag Track is download a prebuilt binary and run it.
 There are also instructions to built your own binary in case a prebuilt binary for your platform can't be found.

 ## Installation
 To install Tag track, visit the `Installation` section of [the latest release](https://github.com/dloez/tag-track/releases/latest).